ahmedwaleed03/photolabs/README.md

-# react-photolabs
-The PhotoLabs project for the Web Development React course programming.

 # Photolabs
+A react project where the user is able to view photos in mulitiple contexts.

 ## Setup